munificent/craftinginterpreters/book/global-variables.md

 <aside name="parens">

 Blocks work sort of like parentheses do for expressions.
-A block lets you put the "lower precedence" declaration statements in places where only a "higher precedence" non-declaring statement is allowed.
+A block lets you put the "lower-precedence" declaration statements in places where only a "higher-precedence" non-declaring statement is allowed.

 </aside>

-In this chapter, we'll only cover a couple of statements and one
+In this chapter, we'll cover only a couple of statements and one declaration.
-declaration:

 ```ebnf
 statement      → exprStmt